10 best sofa beds – I tested over 100 options to find the most comfortable guest beds for overnight visitors

 The best sofa beds can help you to transform your home by conjuring up overnight sleeping space for guests in the living room, or allowing you to convert a guest bedroom into a home office or playroom without sacrificing the ability to host friends and family occasionally.

-Whilst most sofa beds are going to feel a little firmer for sitting on than one of the best sofas, we're confident that this selection offers the most comfortable of the sofa bed crop, including some great multifunctional options that will allow you to maximise your living space and add versatility to your home.
+Whilst most sofa beds will feel a little firmer for sitting on than one of the best sofas, I'm confident that this selection offers the most comfortable of the sofa bed crop.

 The quick list

 Short on time?
 This quick list is an overview of the very best sofa beds.
-You'll find more information on each sofa bed and why we recommend it if you keep on scrolling.
+You'll find more information on each sofa bed and why I recommend it if you keep on scrolling.

 Why you can trust Ideal Home Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.